 TransferWise can be used for international transfers through the bank transfer system or as a practical, multi-currency account with a debit card that can be used worldwide.

-Today, PayPal is primarily intended as a payment system in online stores.
-As we saw in the table calculations above, PayPal’s fees – made up of fixed commissions, additional tariffs for foreign transfers and increases on the exchange rate – make the service more expensive for personal money transfers in foreign currency.
+Today, PayPal is mostly used as a payment system in online stores.
+As we saw in the table calculations above, PayPal’s fees – comprised of fixed commissions, additional tariffs for foreign transfers and increases on the exchange rate – make the service more expensive for personal money transfers in foreign currency.

 PayPal is mainly useful for online payments and personal, same-country bank transfers that avoid currency conversion.